MicrosoftDocs/architecture-center/docs/guide/power-platform/eventual-consistency-content.md

 Use this approach in the following scenarios:

-- You want to guarantee a record with a given key exists and do not care that the record is not fully hydrated.
+- You want to guarantee a record with a given key exists, and you don't care that the record isn't fully hydrated.
 - You must accept creation, even if the data is still not synchronized.

 This pattern may not be suitable in the following scenario: